 - Having a father, brother, or son who had prostate cancer

 Screening for prostate cancer isn’t recommended because the risks of screening and treatment outweigh the benefits.

 - Most of the time, prostate cancer grows so slowly that men won’t die from it or have any symptoms.

-- The treatment of prostate cancer is more likely to cause medical problems than the prostate cancer itself.
+- Treatment for prostate cancer is more likely to cause medical problems than the prostate cancer itself.

-- The screening tests that are available now can’t tell if you have a cancer that will cause problems or not.
+- The screening tests for prostate cancer that are available now can’t tell if you have a cancer that will cause problems or not.

 What do I ask the doctor?